benmvp/slides/2018/reactathon/why-react.md

 - Debate about the performance of inline functions for props
 - 4 different ways to do Redux side-effects: thunk, sagas, observables & promise middleware
 - HOCs vs render props
-- How can you decide if you're new to React and don't even know what I just said?
+- If you're new to React, how can you decide when you don't even know what I just said?
 So it seems like a "con"
 - But can be a "pro" because you can look at the team and make decisions based on the skillset

-- This is how you go can from one team to another doing React and it'll be done completely differently

 /////